matfin/mattfinucane.com/mattfinucane/content/blog/hugo-docker-setup.md

 I don't need to be tied to any particular version of a platform and worry about overwriting a local installation on my devlopment machine which might break one of my other projects.

-**Note:** I am using `Docker Community Edition Version 17.03.1-ce-mac12 (17661)` for MacOS.
+**Note:** I am using **Docker Community Edition Version 17.03** for MacOS.
 You will need a recent version of Docker if you want to get a setup like mine running.

 ## The container set up for this website
 This website uses three containers that work together as follows:

 - The first container named `mf-site-dev` is derived from Alpine Linux and contains the binary for Hugo itself.
 This runs a development server for Hugo and builds out the site.
 - The second container named `mf-nginx-dev` is derived from the `nginx:alpine` image acts as a reverse proxy that interfaces with the running Hugo server instance.
 This means I can access the development version of my site at `http://mattfinucane.dev` instead of `http://localhost:1313`.
+- The third container named `mf-depdencies-dev` is derived from the `node:7.9.0` image and handles dependencies that are installed with NPM[https://www.npmjs.com] - the official NodeJS package manager.
+This container installs development dependencies and then exits when done.
-- The third container named `mf-static-dev` is derived from the `node:7.9.0` and contains the Javascript task runners I need to manage my styles and scripts using [Gulp](http://gulpjs.com/).
+- The final container named `mf-gulp-dev` is also derived from `node:7.9.0` and it contains the Javascript task runners I need to manage my styles and scripts using [Gulp](http://gulpjs.com/).

+**Note:** The third and fourth containers used to be merged into one, but the [BabelJS](https://babeljs.io/) task I was running would kill the container if there was a syntax error in my Javascript source.

 ## Taking a look at the set up for Docker
 Docker Compose is the tool that is used to create containers from images, provision them and get them running.